splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 Steps
 ------------------------------------------------------------------------------------

-See the instrumentation documentation for your applicatio language:
+See the instrumentation documentation for your application language:

 - :ref:`Instrument Java applications <get-started-java>`